pip-services/pip-services-docs/content/en/node/commons/data/multi_string.md

 #### get
 Gets a string translation by specified language.
-When language is not found it defaults to English ('en').
+When the language is not found, it defaults to English ('en').
-When English is not found it takes the first value.
+When English is not found, it takes the first value.

 > `public` get(language: string): string

-- **language**: string - a language two-symbol code.
+- **language**: string - language's two-symbol code.
-- **returns**: string - a translation for the specified language or default translation.
+- **returns**: string - translation for the specified language or default translation.

 #### getLanguages